girisakar365/UrePass/README.md

 ## Installation
-The isntallation process of this app is very simple.
+The installation process of this app is very simple.
 You just need to visit the link <b><u>[here](https://github.com/girisakar365/UrePass/blob/master/Installation.md)</b></u>. which will direct you to the drive.
 Download the installer and run the installation and you are done!

 `Note: This a work-in-progress project.
 Thus, their might be some possible bugs in the application.
 Ready to depoly product will be approved soon!`